deartc/DanceMusic/README.md

 # DanceMusicProject
 This is a  project named DanceMusic.
 I teach dance exercise classes and  I would like to have better organization for my music collection, student dance preferences,  and contact information.
 Although those are my ultimate goals,  I had to limit my class project due to time constraints and specific class requirements.
 I plan on expanding it later after the course ends.
 I used Window and SQL Express.
 To run my project  it is under DanceMusic.sql.
 It may be necessary to add the following code to the start.
-drop database music;
+drop database  DancingMusic;
-CREATE DATABASE IF NOT EXISTS dancingMusic;
+CREATE DATABASE IF NOT EXISTS DancingMusic;
 use Dancingmusic;